 Yikes.
 Looks like I know exactly what I'll be ordering on Amazon Prime tonight to get things moving.
 Dr. Dean recommends, "The most bio-available form of magnesium is magnesium citrate powder mixed with water and sipped throughout the day.
 It helps support our energy and supports the liver's natural detoxification pathways, relaxes muscles and relieves cramping."

-If you're one of the happy residents of Colorado or Washington, this may be the perfectly legal period pain relief tip for you.
-Rachael Carlevale, education program manager of the Responsible Sex Education Institute of Planned Parenthood of the Rocky Mountains and founder and instructor of Yoga Grown, considers the topic of positive menstruation near and dear to her heart.
+If you're one of the happy residents of Colorado or Washington or California or any one of the states where weed is legal for recreation use, this may be the perfectly legal period pain relief tip for you.
+Rachael Carlevale, founder of Ganjasana, considers the topic of positive menstruation near and dear to her heart.

 And you'll see personalized content just for you whenever you click the My Feed .